kevin-leptons/magnus/doc/dev.rst

 Create Distribution Package
 ===========================

+Update submodule if it is required:

+    $ git submodule init
+    $ git submodule update

 Update version in 'package/spec.sh' if it is required.

 Then run script to create distribution file:

 To create Debian package, run: